DaBourz/SimpleLoginSecure/README.markdown

   * Upgraded to use the PHPASS version 0.3
   * Changed the "getwhere()" calls to "get_where()" for Code Igniter 2.0 compatibility.
   * Added the Update function to allow to change the user's email from your classes.
+  * Added the edit_password function to compare and change passwords

 In Anthony’s words: